 A quilt is a sandwich of materials usually made with a top pieced of smaller cuts (patchwork quilting fabrics) with a bottom layer of a solid cloth and a center layer of batting.
 These layers are basted and quilted together by hand or machine to bond them and create the final quilt.

 Fabric for quilting can vary from cotton and linen to silk and satin.
-Quilting cottons are medium weight cottons and tend to feel stiffer while holding their shape quite well.
+Quilting cotton is medium weight cotton and tends to feel stiffer while holding it's shaping quite well.
 When choosing quilting fabric online the qualities of the textiles should be made clear.